Romy London

 This pancake recipe uses a handful of simple ingredients to give the pancakes their gingerbread flavouring and fluffy texture:

 • plant milk: I usually opt for unsweetened soya milk, but feel free to use your favourite plant milk for these pancakes!
-As we're adding maple syrup, it's best to go with unsweetened plant milk, but the recipe will work just as well with a sweetened one, if that's what you have in the pantry.

 • apple cider vinegar: This helps curdle your plant milk and create the wonderfully fluffy pancakes!
-Read the instructions below on how this is used in the recipe.

 • dairy-free yogurt: I like to use a 'thick' version of vegan yogurt, such as coconut yogurt or oat yogurt - I find yogurts such as Alpro are often too watery and create a batter that's slightly too runny.
 If you are using a runny type of yogurt, then simply reduce the plant milk in the recipe by 30 ml.